Moments That Inspired Our Mission

 ᰔᩚ 2019–2020

-Community Literacy & Gratitude Initiatives
+Literacy & Community Initiatives

 I am deeply grateful to have partnered with Toli Management, led by Tony Rodriguez.
-Tony has always shown up for his community, and he believed in this work long before Brighten A Heart™ had a name.
-His support helped bring these early projects to life, reaching thousands of families.
+Tony has always shown up for his community and believed in this work long before Brighten A Heart™ had a name.

 A group of young children and a woman sitting together in a room, holding books titled 'Questions for Breakfast'.
 Some children are smiling, and they are surrounded by colorful question marks and a cartoon character with a surprised expression.

-During the grand-opening week of the McDonald’s location across from the Bronx Zoo in July 2019, I hosted a special book-signing event for my children’s book Questions for Breakfast in partnership with Toli Management.
-I donated and personally signed books for children, spending the day reading, engaging with families, and encouraging curiosity and connection through storytelling.
+During the grand opening week of the McDonald’s location across from the Bronx Zoo in July 2019, I hosted a special book signing event for my children’s book Questions for Breakfast, in partnership with Toli Management.

 A woman sitting at a table with children celebrating a birthday with balloons, cake, and a question game for breakfast.